MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 Like for AAS, applications can use a service principal to query a Power BI Premium per capacity or Power BI Embedded dataset by using the [CustomData](../developer/embedded/embedded-row-level-security.md#using-the-customdata-feature) feature.

 However, you can't assign a service principal to a model role in Power BI Premium.
-Instead, a service principal gains access by using the workspace **admin** or **member** role.
+Instead, a service principal gains access by assignment to the workspace **admin** or **member** role.

 > [!NOTE]
 > You can't use the CustomData feature to query Premium per User (PPU) datasets because it would be in violation of the [license terms and conditions](../enterprise/service-premium-connect-tools.md#terms-of-use).

 ### Impersonation for testing

-Impersonation techniques, including the [EffectiveUserName](/analysis-services/instances/connection-string-properties-analysis-services#effectiveusername) and [Roles](/analysis-services/instances/connection-string-properties-analysis-services#roles) connection string properties, are supported by AAS and Power BI Premium.
+Impersonation techniques, including the [EffectiveUserName](/analysis-services/instances/connection-string-properties-analysis-services#effectiveusername) and the [Roles](/analysis-services/instances/connection-string-properties-analysis-services#roles) connection string properties, are supported by AAS and Power BI Premium.
 You typically use them when testing security roles.

 ### Network security